-Due to rapid urban development, shallow unconfined aquifers in a lot of coastal regions have becomed highly vulnerable to contamination from sea water intrusions.
+Due to rapid urban development, shallow unconfined aquifers in a lot of coastal regions have become highly vulnerable to contamination from sea water intrusions.

 Saltwater intrusions simulations tend to be complicated, especially in 3D but with GUI like Visual MODFLOW you can set up 3D model in 25 minutes.
-Of course, I was using SEAWAT from USGS in this course.
 Add new quality to your groundwater modeling skills.

 If you are using other software as GUI for SEAWAT knowledge you gain on this course can be easily transferred!

 VIP package is available for this course which includes 2 or 4 hours (110

 USD per hour) 1-on-1 consultation on your specific questions or application via

 Dragan Kaludjerovic received his BSc, MSc an PhD at Belgrade University and he is currently at specialization at The Johns Hopkins University - Environmental Engineering.

 In his early career, 1998, Dr. Kaludjerovic focused his research on more complicated numerical models such as unsaturated zone modeling and transport modeling with MT3DMS.
 Feedback from his presentation at the MODFLOW 98 Conference influenced him to continue to work on mathematical models and their application to hydrogeology engineering which resulted in his MSc defense.

 Later, in 2000, he was invited to work at Waterloo Hydrogeologic Inc, (WHI), a world leader at that time in groundwater model software development and consulting.
 During his time at WHI, he was introduced to innovative modeling techniques, including PEST for parameter estimation and reactive transport modeling with RT3D.